b01o/mkv-element/README.md

 # })
 ```

-## Note
+## Quick Note
 1. if you need to work with actual MKV files, don't read a whole segment into memory at once, read only the parts you need instead.
 Real world MKV files can be very large.
 2. According to the Matroska specifications, segments and clusters can have an "unknown" size (all size bytes set to 1).
 In that case, the segment/cluster extends to the end of the file or until the next segment/cluster.
 This needs to handle by the user.
-Trying to read such elements with this library will result in an `ElementBodySizeUnknown` error.
+Trying to read such elements with this library will result in an [`ElementBodySizeUnknown`](crate::Error::ElementBodySizeUnknown) error.
 3. This library does not attempt to recover from malformed/corrupted data.
 If such behavior is desired, extra logic can be added on top of this library.
 4. Output of this library MAY NOT be the same as input, but should be semantically equivalent and valid.
 For example, output order of elements may differ from input order, as the order is not strictly enforced by the Matroska specifications.

 ## Acknowledgements
-Some of the ideas and code snippets were inspired by ~or stolen from~ the following sources, thanks to their authors:
+Some of the ideas and code snippets were inspired by the following sources, thanks to their authors:
 - [mp4-atom](https://github.com/kixelated/mp4-atom) by *kixelated*
 - [Network protocols, sans I/O](https://sans-io.readthedocs.io/)